 The glandular mucosa is lined with mucous, protective proteins, electrolytes, lipids and antibodies.
-These all provide natural protection against stomach acid.
+All of these provide natural protection against stomach acid.

 Glandular ulcers occur when this protective barrier is weakened.
 Usually by non-steroidal anti-inflammatories (known as NSAIDs) and bacterial agents.